 My best friend Jo asked if I’d like to go to St Jacobs Farmers’ Market with her.
 I didn’t realize she meant at 6:30 am – before the sun.
 I made it, more or less.
-I had a few things to pick up, just a few peppers, maybe seven or eight, to do a vegetarian entrée for my family’s Thanksgiving,1 but ended up buying way more than I need.
+I had a few things to pick up, just a few peppers, maybe seven or eight, to do a vegetarian entrée for my family’s Thanksgiving, ((If you want the stuffed peppers recipe – let me know!)) but ended up buying way more than I need.

 Jo also bought tons of peppers, and planned to make red pepper jelly with them, and in a fit of (over?)enthusiasm I decided I would do the same.
 I’ve never canned anything before in my life.

 Below is what occurred, including the recipe for red pepper jelly that was excellent when Jo made it.
 Footnotes provide irreverent commentary and additional advice.

 I was going to say that you can’t have Jo, ’cause she’s already my BFF, but she’s a really friendly person.
 She can probably handle several dozen BFFs without batting an eye.
 When we were at Nuit Blanche ((It was pretty awesome.
 I hope you were there.)) last weekend some guy lost his friends and announced it to all who were near.
 Jo offered, but he wandered off.
 That guy totally missed out.

 This recipe and my market adventure all happened because of Jo.
 If you’re not best friends with Jo, you can use your own best friend and this recipe to make your own (hopefully) awesome jelly.

 Pro-tip: Jo is awesome.
 Also, as this is time one of me making this stuff, I’m clearly not a pro.
 But you will benefit from my errors with these tips.
 For sure.